 or even more general matrix-valued kernels.
-In preliminary numerical experiments we have seen that such an approach is not successful, as there are way too much parameters to optimize that do not obey any special structure.
+In preliminary numerical experiments we have seen that such an approach is not successful, as there are way too many parameters to optimize that do not obey any special structure.
 To reduce the number of optimizable parameters and simplify the optimization, one can pick a subset $\{ z_i \}_{i=1}^M \subset \{ x_i \}_{i=1}^N$ for $M \ll N$ and use them as center points, such that every mapping $f_l: \R^{d_l} \rightarrow R^{d_{l+1}}$ is given by

 with optimizable parameters $\alpha_i \in \R^{d_{l+1}}$.
 But even this approach is experimentally inferior to the setup of SDKNs introduced below.
-The theoretic reason for this is likely the choice of ansatz (trial) space: \\ Assume the output of the function $f_l$ should be slightly adjusted, s.t. for $F_{l-1}(z_i)$ it holds
+The theoretical reason for this is likely the choice of ansatz (trial) space.
+Indeed, assume that the output of the function $f_l$ should be slightly adjusted, s.t. for $F_{l-1}(z_i)$ it holds

 with $\epsilon \in \R^{d_{l+1}}$.
-But due to the potentially very bad conditioning of the kernel matrix $A \in \R^{Md_l \times Md_l}, A_{ij} = k_l(F_{l-1}(z_i), F_{l-1}(z_j))$ (see e.g.\ \cite{diederichs2019improved}), this results in large changes for the parameters $\alpha_j$ even for small $\epsilon$.
+Due to the potentially very bad conditioning of the kernel matrix $A \in \R^{Md_l \times Md_l}, A_{ij} = k_l(F_{l-1}(z_i), F_{l-1}(z_j))$ (see e.g.\ \cite{diederichs2019improved}), this results in large changes for the parameters $\alpha_j$ even for small $\epsilon$.
 This slows down the optimization when using common stochastic gradient descent optimization strategies \cite{Ma2017}. \\ A remedy for this might be a change of basis, e.g.\ using a Lagrange or Newton basis instead of the basis of kernel translates $\{k(\cdot, z_i), i=1, .., M\}$ \cite{MULLER2009645}.
 However, this is not possible in deep setups with more than two layers, as the Lagrange and Newton basis both depend on the used centers $\{ z_i \}_{i=1}^M$, and these change as soon as the previous functions $f_1, .., f_{l-1}$ change. \\

-In order to alleviate these problems, we propose a better setup with a more subtle selection of kernels, which will be called Structured Deep Kernel Network (SDKN).